The gunsmith's manual : A complete handbook for the American gunsmith, being…

 You are viewing a work that belongs to the global public domain.
 You do not need permission to reproduce this work.

-I had low expectations initially, however it provides a comprehensive overview perfect for everyone.
-Highly recommended.
+After finishing this book, it provides a comprehensive overview perfect for everyone.
+Exactly what I needed.

 Add a Review